-This final legislative environmental impact statement (LEIS) responds to legislation enacted in 2000 (P.L.
-106-455) which directs the Secretary of Interior, in consultation with local residents, to "...undertake a study of sea gulls living within the park to assess whether sea gull eggs can be collected on a limited basis without impairing the biological sustainability of the sea gull population in the park."
+This draft legislative environmental impact statement (LEIS) responds to legislation enacted in 2000 (P.L.
+106-455) which directs the NPS to determine whether the harvest of glaucous-winged gull eggs could be authorized in Glacier Bay National Park.
 The LEIS describes three alternatives for managing a traditional harvest.